-- 1. Does the student have a career goal in mind?
+• Does the student have a career goal in mind?
 If so, what area(s) of study is considered?

-Implications A student with a vaguer idea of what to study may want to consider educational settings that offer exposure to a range of content matter.
-Advanced coursework should aim to prepare for and/or complete freshman level pre-requisites that would apply to a variety of majors.
-A student with a very specific idea of future pursuits may want to try out courses that align to that field of study to ensure that is really what will satisfy him/her as a career field in the future. - 2.
-What type of high school experience does the student envision?
-Consider the academic, social, and extracurricular experiences desired.
+O Implications - A student with a vague idea of what to study may want to consider educational settings that offer exposure to a range of content matter.
+Advanced coursework should aim to prepare for and/or complete first-year level prerequisites that would apply to a variety of majors.
+A student with a very specific idea of future pursuits may want to try out courses that align to that field of study to ensure that is really what will satisfy him/her as a career field in the future.

-Implications: A student desiring a more traditional high school experience may want to focus on - Implications A student desiring a more traditional high school experience may want to focus on opportunities offered on site at the high school or online in order to remain at the school location and maximize involvement in school activities.
+- What type of high school experience does the student envision?
+Consider the academic, social, and extracurricular experiences desired. - O Implications A student desiring a more traditional high school experience may want to focus on opportunities offered onsite at the high school or online in order to remain at the school location and maximize involvement in school activities.
 A student with a strong desire to make the most of multiple athletics or other extracurricular options will want to consider those things when scheduling advanced course options.
-If the student is focused primarily on the academic and nurtures friendships primarily outside of the school setting, off-site options may be more reasonable. - 3.
-How does each option align to the student's academic skills and need for challenge?
-Implications - Students who are gifted do not possess a universal readiness for all advanced courses.
+If the student is focused primarily on academics and nurtures friendships primarily outside of the school setting, then off-site options may be more reasonable. - How does each option align to the student's academic skills and need for challenge? - O Implications Students who are identified as gifted do not possess a universal readiness for all advanced courses.
 Every student has their own profile of strengths and weaknesses.
 Additionally, not all advanced courses have the same level of rigor built in.
-Students who are particularly strong in a subject area may find the thinking skills embedded in AP courses more aligned to their readiness and learning needs than an entry level college course.
+Students who are particularly strong in a subject area may find the thinking skills embedded in AP courses more aligned to their readiness and learning needs than an entry-level college course.
 Other students with passion in a very specific domain may find CCP courses or a career pathway offer the best options aligned to that interest.
-Similarly, students may need advanced course options for some subjects in their area of strength and traditional high school courses for those subjects in which the student may not be as advanced. - 5.
-Does the student have a future college or other school in mind?
-If so, what are their policies for transfer credit? - Implications The state of Ohio requires publicly-funded state universities and colleges to accept credit earned with qualifying scores on AP tests or earned through CCP.
-However, the same does not apply to private colleges or out of state schools.
-Be sure to check with admissions offices of schools of interest to see what types of credit they will accept for transfer and the ability of those credits to count toward degree requirements.
-(Some schools will accept the credits as electives but not count them toward a degree.) - 6.
-What is the student's level of maturity and independence?

-Implications A student who needs more direction and guidance will likely benefit from options offered within the middle or high school as opposed to those off-site.
-Consider also the length of courses (semester versus year-long) in terms of timeframe for mastering content and gaining teacher support.
-Students who are very independent problem solvers and are able to manage their work and time efficiently may be successful with programs that are not embedded within the school.
+Similarly, students may need advanced course options for some subjects in their area of strength and traditional high school courses for those subjects in which the student may not be as advanced. - Does the student have a future college or other school in mind?
+If so, what are their policies for transfer credit? - O Implications The State of Ohio requires publicly funded state universities and colleges to accept credit earned with qualifying scores on AP tests or earned through CCP.
+However, the same does not apply to private colleges or out-of-state schools.
+Be sure to check with admissions offices of schools of interest to see what types of credit they accept for transfer and the ability of those credits to count toward degree requirements.
+(Some schools will accept the credits as electives, but not count them toward a degree.) - What is the student's level of maturity and independence? - Implications A student who needs more direction and guidance will likely benefit from options offered within the middle or high school as opposed to those off-site.
+Also consider the length of courses (semester versus year-long) in terms of timeframe for mastering content and gaining teacher support.
+Students who are independent problem-solvers and are able to manage their work and time efficiently may be successful with programs that are not embedded within the school.

-- 7. What is the parent/guardian's desired level of involvement?
+What is the parent/guardian's desired level of involvement?